Skip to content

 • api:tracking:read

-Our API is compliant with oAuth 2.1 (https://oauth.net/2.1/) so we require using PKCE in this authorization method.
+Our API is compliant with OAuth 2.1, so we required using PKCE in this authorization method.
 The Authorization Code Flow with Proof Key for Code Exchange (PKCE) is an extension that enhances the security of the authorization code flow.
 PKCE is designed to protect authorization codes from interception attacks.

 Before initiating the authorization request, generate a code verifier and code challenge.